arselv/Project_1_Group_2/README.md

 Questions:
-What is the overall ratings for lagers and ales?
-(Bar Chart, Beer Type vs Overall Rating) Does the alcohol content of the beer contribute to the overall preference?
-(Line Graph, Rating Plot vs Alcohol) How does the overal review correlate/compare to the appearance, aroma, palete, taste?
-(Line Graph, Overall vs All Other Scores)
-(Taste - Chemical sensation, Palete - Physical sensation, aroma and taste)?
+What is the most popular type of beer among reviewers?
+How does alcohol content contribute to the ratings received?
+How does the overall review correlate to the individual reviews of appearance, aroma, palate, and taste?
-Does the complexity of the name of the beer affect the overall rating of the beer?
-(Line Graph, Name Character Size vs Overall Rating)
+Can the complexity of the product name affect the overall rating?
-Does the a brewery name (how well known it is is) affect the lager and ale overall score?
-(Boxplot, Top 5 Breweries Mean Score)
+Does the public awareness of the brewery affect the overall score?

+Final Jupyter Notebook: Beer_Review_Final
 Data Source
 https://www.kaggle.com/rdoume/beerreviews